tpope/heroku-fucking-console/README.markdown

 These commands are aliased to be namespace-free.
 That's the whole fucking point.

+The original console command was Ruby only, but this enhanced version special cases all sorts of shit based on the buildpack (e.f.g., `lein repl` for Clojure) and, if that's not good enough, lets you set the `CONSOLE` config variable to invoke whatever the fuck you want.

 ## See also

     $ heroku --app myapp console